 ALKS 7106 is our novel, oral opioid analgesic drug candidate designed for the treatment of pain with intrinsically low potential for abuse and overdose death, two liabilities associated with opioid analgesics.
-In August 2014, we announced that we initiated a randomized, double-blind, placebo controlled phase 1 study designed to evaluate the safety, tolerability and pharmacokinetics of ALKS 7106.
+In August 2014, we announced that we initiated a randomized, double-blind, placebo-controlled phase 1 study designed to evaluate the safety, tolerability and pharmacokinetics of ALKS 7106.
+We expect topline results from this study in the first half of 2015.
 In February 2015, we announced that data from the phase 1 study did not meet our pre-specified criteria for advancing into phase 2 clinical trials.
 Based on this evaluation, we will not pursue further development of ALKS 7106.